iampava/steal-like-a-dev/redux-thunk/README.md

 Minimalist implementation of [redux-thunk](https://github.com/reduxjs/redux-thunk).
 Primarily for teaching purposes in my [StealLikeADev.com](https://StealLikeADev.com) tutorial series, BUT since it's actually very usable, I decided to publish it as a [package on NPM](https://www.npmjs.com/package/@steal-like-a-dev/redux-thunk) as well.

-These docs are "stolen" from the original library.
+These docs are "stolen" from the original library, but I kept only the parts I've implemented, which in this case is pretty much anything.
 Happy stealing!

 ## Installation & usage